kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

     - The templating engine used is the same as Helm's.
 Therefore, it will not be detailed here.
     - However, the data model is different.
 It includes, in particular, a root object `.Parameters` that contains values which will be defined during deployment.
+    - Although it may look like a `yaml` snippet, it is in fact a string, to allow insertion of template directive.

 - The `parameters` attribute allows default values to be set to complement those provided during deployment.
 It can also be used to document all the values to be supplied.
 (By analogy, this serves the same purpose as the